-1. In the Menu Pane, select \overline{a} Node tools > Config Templates.
+- 1 In the Menu Pane, select Node tools > Config Templates.

+- The CONFIG TEMPLATES page displays.

 - 2. Select the USERS AND GROUPS tab.

-- Select the name of the template you want to modify.
+- 3. Select the name of the template you want to modify.

-The EDIT USERS AND GROUPS TEMPLATE page displays.
+- The EDIT USERS AND GROUPS TEMPLATE page displays.

 - 4. Make the required changes.

 - 5. Click Save Template.